pyxem/pyxem/docs/source/introduction.rst

 pyXem provides a library of tools primarily developed for the analysis of 4D-S(P)ED data, although many methods are applicable to electron diffraction data in general.
-4D-S(P)ED datasets comprise many thousands of electron diffraction patterns and the ElectronDiffraction() class provides a specialized HyperSpy Signal() class for this data.
+4D-S(P)ED datasets comprise many thousands of electron diffraction patterns and the :py:class:`~.ElectronDiffraction` class provides a specialized HyperSpy Signal() class for this data.
 If the data array is imagined as a tensor, D, of rank n then entries are addressed by n indices, D_{i,j,...,n}.
 The HyperSpy Signal() class allows some indices, or equivalently some axes, to be defined as navigation axes and others to be defined as signal axes.
 In the context of a 4D-S(P)ED data, the two axes corresponding to the real-space scan